-Table 7-1 Corps of Engineers Hazard Potential Classification Hazard Category ^a Direct Loss of Life ^b Lifeline Losses ^c l EnvironmentalProperty Losses ^d Losses ^e Low None (rural location, no No disruption of I permanent structures for services (cosmetic or I human habitation) rapidly repairable i damage) lands, equipment, and damage Significant Rural location, only transient Disruption of essential 1 or day-use facilities facilities and access Major public and Major mitigatic private facilities required High Certain (one or more) Disruption of essential I extensive residential, facilities and access g commercial, or industrial development Extensive public and Extensive mitigation private facilities cost or impossible to mitigate b.
+Table 7-1 Corps of Engineers Hazard Potential Classification Hazard Category ^a Direct Loss of Life ^b Lifeline Losses ^c Property Losses ^d Environmental Losses ^e Low None (rural location, no permanent structures for human habitation) lands, equipment, and Significant Rural location, only transient or day-use facilities Major mitigation required High Certain (one or more) extensive residential, commercial, or industrial development Disruption of essential facilities and access 1 Extensive mitigation cost or impossible to mitigate b.
 Loss of life potential based on inundation mapping of area downstream of the project.
 Analyses of loss of life potential should take into account the population at risk, time of flood wave travel, and warning time.